bajamircea/bajamircea.github.io/_posts/2015-12-06-evaluation-timeline.markdown

 # Runtime immediate

-This is the straitforward example (only the warning and error messages are logged):
+This is the straightforward example (only the warning and error messages are logged):

 - `severity > 2` is a `bool` evaluated at runtime